gitrgoliveira/terraform-aws-tfe-ha/README.md

 *Please do not use this in Production !!*

 ## Deployment instructions
-1. Download and keep the `terraform` v0.11.x binary in this folder.
+1. Download and keep the `terraform` v0.11.x binary in this folder, with `get_tf.sh`.
 You can run the commands from there to prevent using another version of Terraform.
 2. Edit and review the `terraform.tfvars` and `variables.tf` files
 3. **Ensure your configured domain is a zone in AWS Route53.**
 4. run `./terraform apply`